AmeriCorps in Action

 Becoming a Part of the School Community

-Outside the classroom, Molly followed the path of many Math Tutors before her and got involved with extracurricular activities as well.
+Tutoring fourth through eighth graders, Molly got to know both students and staff.
+Outside the classroom, she got involved with extracurricular activities as well.
 She chaperoned school dances and helped out with the cross-country team, both of which gave her new opportunities to connect with her students.
-By building strong, positive relationships, Molly was able to help a lot of her students blossom in their tutoring sessions.
+By building strong, positive relationships, Molly was able to help a lot of her students make progress during their tutoring sessions.

 From Teacher to Tutor and Back Again

 The impact that Molly had didn’t go unnoticed.
 At the end of the school year, a teaching position opened up in Ely and the district hired Molly.
 In the fall of 2016, she started teaching math and computer science at the middle and high school and she’s still teaching there today.
-Because she moved up in grade from her time tutoring, she has gone on to teach dozen of her former Math Corps students!
-She still uses some of the skill-building activities she learned from the program.
+In her time as a teacher, she’s had the opportunity to teach a dozen of her former Math Corps students and still uses some of the skill-building activities she learned while serving as a tutor.

 The Benefits of Tutoring Experience